What is Contextual Safeguarding? A Child-Centred Approach to Safeguarding.

 [Image Source: Contextual Safeguarding Framework, Dr Carlene Firmin, 2015]

-Contextual safeguarding sets out to create a response to extra familial abuse in the following ways:
+Contextual safeguarding sets out to create a response to extra-familial abuse in the following ways:

-- From initial assessment through to intervention, those involved should targeting the contexts in which abuse is occurring or has occurred.
+- From initial assessment through to intervention, those involved should be targeting the contexts in which abuse is occurring or has occurred.

-- A critical part of the contextual safeguarding approach is that instead of a ‘crime reduction’ approach to community safety, the framework is to address extra familial risk from a ‘child welfare’ perspective.
+- A critical part of the contextual safeguarding approach is that instead of a ‘crime reduction’ approach to community safety, the framework is to address extra-familial risk from a ‘child welfare’ perspective.

 - Making use of partnerships with individuals and sectors within the community, education and health and social care systems.
 This includes professionals such as youth workers, social workers and medical professionals, as well as school workers.
 Then this extends to everyone within the community including transport providers, businesses in the local area, residents’ associations, parks/recreation services and community organisers.